sirixdb/sirixdb.github.io/docs/concepts.md

 Database pages are copied to memory, updated, and synced to a file in batches.
 When a transaction commits, SirixDB flushes pages to persistent storage during a postorder traversal of the internal tree structure.

 The page structure is heavily inspired by the operating system ZFS.
 We used some of the ideas to store and version data on a sub-file level.
-We'll see that Marc Kramis developed a novel sliding snapshot algorithm to version record pages based on observed shortcomings of versioning approaches from backup systems.
+We'll see that Marc Kramis developed a novel sliding snapshot algorithm to version data pages based on observed shortcomings of versioning approaches from backup systems.

 ### Tree-structure
 SirixDB stores `databases`, that is, collections of `resources`.
 Resources are the equivalent unit to relations/tables in relational database systems.
 A resource typically is a JSON or XML file stored in SirixDBs binary tree-encoding.